COURSE DESCRIPTION

 In this course, you gain knowledge on how to design and implement simulation models in the work of analyzing and improving production systems.
 You will learn how to plan and perform improvement studies, as well as apply the modeling process within the manufacturing industry.

 In this course, you will learn how data analysis in virtual production can improve your organization's results!
 Data analytics in virtual production uses advanced techniques to collect, analyze and present data to improve production.
 This system is designed to help companies optimize their production and increase efficiency.
-By learning how to model, do scenario analysis and evaluate using industrial software, identify bottlenecks, and use AI methods and applications, s necessary to succeed with a full production analysis.
+By learning how to model, do scenario analysis and evaluate using industrial software, identify bottlenecks, and use AI methods and applications, you will get all the tools necessary to succeed with a full production analysis.
+The course is given with flexible start and study pace, but we recommend a study pace of 20 %, which means that the course takes about 8 calendar weeks.

 Learn about digital twins and how they can be used in smart production!
 A digital twin is used to create a virtual model of a real production system.
 Among other things, it can be used to simulate how the product will be manufactured, how materials flow and how machines move.
 The course gives you knowledge of industrial digital twins and their application within the framework of smart production.
+You will gain an insight into the possibilities digital twins offer for improving production systems and processes.
+You will gain an understanding of when the use of digital twins can be a beneficial solution in the development of production systems.
+This is a course with flexible start: The course is given with flexible start and study pace, but we recommend a study pace of 20%, which means that the course takes about 8 calendar weeks.
+You can join the course until the end of October.